AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/configure-approval-milestone-processes/establish-approval-settings.md

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-As an `Adobe Workfront administrator`, you can determine the global settings for approval processes in `Workfront`.
+As an Adobe Workfront administrator, you can determine the global settings for approval processes in Workfront.
 These settings impact all work item approval processes in your system.

 ## Access requirements